 These delightful little apple cakes are lightly spiced with cardamom and full of autumnal flavour.
 They’re made with Mediterranean honey, which gives them an aromatic stickiness to the light sponge.
 If you only make one apple bake this autumn, make it these honey apple cardamom mini bundt cakes.

 Afternoon tea is one of my absolute favourite things.
-For me, there are few activities that are as indulgent, sociable and relaxing as this very British institution; whether it be a tea party in the house, sitting in a friend’s garden, visiting a café or tea rooms or upping the anti at a luxury hotel such as The Alverton, the only 4 star hotel in Truro.
+For me, there are few activities that are as indulgent, sociable and relaxing as this very British institution.
+It might be a tea party in the house, or sitting in a friend’s garden.
+Visiting a café or tea rooms is always a treat.
+Or upping the anti at a luxury hotel such as The Alverton, the only 4 star hotel in Truro.